 The gladiatorial combats might be held in the public arenas which is sponsored by the ruler or government, or it could be clandestine, held the underground in any secret clubs and it is for the profit of a criminal organization.
-By chance or against your will you might have been become a gladiator it always happens after having been either captured or sold into the slavery.
+By chance or against your will you might have been become a d&d 5e gladiator background it always happens after having been either captured or sold into the slavery.
 Or it could be you might were a criminal, condemned to the arena like the punishment those who succeeded despite the odds.

 Mostly in lots of societies, gladiatorial combat is a brutal, to the death sport.
 However, in some of the most enlightened places, it might be no more than the mock-combat and choreographed to look real while posing little actual danger to its participants, even if its fighting is staged, it’s nearly this is known only to every gladiators and the people who sponsor the fights, with most spectators being an unaware of the true nature of the “sport”.

-Of course, after retiring from the arena you might have become an adventurer and either winning your freedom or escaping or you might still be an active gladiator and traveling the world to be proven yourself in any public combat against the warriors across the land.
+Of course, after retiring from the arena you might have become an adventurer and either winning your freedom or escaping or you might still be an active gladiator 5e and traveling the world to be proven yourself in any public combat against the warriors across the land.

 Skill Proficiencies: Athletics, Performance